-3. The Lover
+3. THE LOVER

 Sometimes love hurts, especially when a villain falls for one of the player characters.
 From potions of love to the belief that a character is a reincarnation of a long-lost lover, villains can set their black hearts on your heroes for any number of reasons.
-Whatever the case, this villain is determined to win the character's love, and she doesn't care what she must do to have it player character, eliminating all potential enemies.
+Whatever the case, this villain is determined to win the character's love, and she doesn't care what she must do to have it.

+The villain decides to express her love by secretly "protecting" the player character, eliminating all potential enemies.
 Unfortunately, the villain has no sense of scale.
 If the PC's superior reprimands him, the character might find his boss's corpse on his doorstep the next morning.